 - which for Concrete-ML neural networks is computed with integers - can take a range of different values.

-must remain small to be representable with only 8 bits.
-In other words, the values must be between 0 and 255.
+must remain small to be representable using a maximum of 16 bits.
+In other words, the values must be between 0 and

 Pruning a neural network entails fixing some of the weights